 con artists who have fancy offices, cars, and professional receptionists.

-- Never buy on the basis of rumors or hot tips.
+- Promises of "Inside Information".
+Never buy on the basis of rumors or hot tips.
 And acting

 on "insider information" is illegal and could land you in lots of trouble.

 Always rely on fact rather than emotion.
 If the urge gets too strong, call

 your broker and ask for a research paper on the security you have in mind.

 - When hounded on the phone by a promoter, don’t be afraid